thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-cluster-create.md

 2. **Fill out your specific information** Fill out the cluster name, cluster ID, email alert preferences and the IP’s of the nodes at the prompts specified in [Parameters of ThoughtSpot Installer]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html#parameters-cluster-create) below.

 Refer to [Parameters of ThoughtSpot Installer]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html#parameters-cluster-create) for further information.
-Refer to [Using the cluster create command]({{ site.baseurl }}/appliance/hardware/cluster-create.html) to see the expected output of the install command, `tscli cluster create`.
+Refer to [Using the tscli cluster create command]({{ site.baseurl }}/appliance/hardware/cluster-create.html) to see the expected output of the install command, `tscli cluster create`.

 Do not edit any part of the installer file except the sections specified in [Parameters of ThoughtSpot Installer]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html#parameters-cluster-create).
 If you delete colons, commas, or other parts of the code, setup may fail.